Visit Luxor, Egypt

 On the west bank at Luxor is the Theban necropolis, where the people of ancient Thebes buried their dead.

-There are a number of funerary temples, which are impressive, but it is the tombs that have brought people here - firstly to rob them, and now to appreciate their elaborate decorations, rich portrayals of the afterlife still vivid and colourful after thousands of years.
+There are a number of funerary temples, which are impressive, but it is the tombs that have brought people here - firstly to rob them, and now to appreciate their elaborate decorations, rich portrayals of the afterlife still vivid and colorful after thousands of years.

 Suggested itineraries featuring Luxor